Skip to content

 Datasets

 Datasets are stored in data/, not as regular R objects in the package.
 This means you need to document them in a slightly different way: instead of documenting the data directly, you quote the dataset’s name.
+For example, this is the roxygen2 block used for ggplot2::diamonds:

 #' Prices of over 50,000 round cut diamonds